r3d91ll/HADES-Lab/docs/1a_sharding_toolkit_usage.md

 For HiRAG-specific use cases, import ready-made jobs such as `HiragEntityIngestJob`, `HiragRelationsJob`, `HiragHierarchyJob`, and `HiragSemanticEdgesJob` from `core.tools.sharding`.

+### 5. Lease & Throttle Backends

+- Default configuration uses Redis (via `/run/redis/redis-server.sock`) for both leases and token buckets when available.
+- When Redis is unavailable, the toolkit falls back to in-memory leases and no-op throttles; for distributed runs, configure `redis_socket_path` in the workflow or pass custom factories.

 ## Monitoring & Telemetry

 The runner emits metric events via an optional `metrics` callback.
 Recommended payloads: